freeCodeCamp/guide/src/pages/java/loops/while-loop/index.md

 ---
 # While Loop

-The `while` loop executes a group of statements when an expression evaluates to `true`.
+The `while` loop executes a group of statements whilst an expression evaluates to `true`.
 For instance:

 ```java
 while (some_condition_is_true)